 Tres Leche is a dessert cake famous in Guatemala and many other Latin American countries.
 It is hard to resist the sponge cake covered with condensed milk, evaporated milk, and whipped cream.

 This fabulous dessert is a recipe from the people in Nicaragua and gradually spread to many other areas.
 It appears in most celebrations, holidays, and special events in Guatemala.
 It is an excellent ending after every party.

-This dessert cake appeared in Mexico for the first time in the 19th century, and was the result of the cultural transfer between Europe and America.
-This food is found on the label of Nestle condensed milk cans in the 1940s, and became famous all over the world.
+This dessert cake appeared in Mexico for the first time in the 19th century and resulted from the cultural transfer between Europe and America.
+This food was found on the label of Nestle condensed milk cans in the 1940s and became famous all over the world.

 Please learn the recipe to make Tres Leches to treat your loved ones.

 Bunuelos is a perfect choice to end your party.
 Thanks to the Spaniards who brought it when they invaded this continent, it appeared in the Americas.
 Historians consider this recipe to be a legacy of Arab settlers on the Iberian peninsula.

 There are many different Bunuelos versions across the Americas, but the most famous is fried wheat-based dough.
 You will be addicted to crunchy outside and softness inside of Bunuelos.
 The typical flavor of anise and sweet syrup will fascinate you.

 It is missing when not mentioning Torrejas in the list of famous desserts of Guatemala.
 In particular, most natives in Guatemala will eat this delicious dish during Christmas and Lent.
 It is considered the Latin American variation of the French toast.

 To create delicious Torrejas, the chef will soak the bread in milk or eggs and deep-fried in oil until it reaches brown yellow and crispy texture outside.
 After bathing in sweet syrup, you will have a sweet and enchanted dish.